-Lighthouse Youth & Family Services is a fulfillment of the dream of a group of citizens from the Baptist Women’s Fellowship in Cincinnati and others who sought a better future for young people and families.
+Lighthouse Youth & Family Services is a fulfillment of the dream of a group of African-American women with the Baptist Women’s Fellowship in Cincinnati and others who sought a better future for young people and families.
 The agency was founded in 1969.
-Lighthouse opened the first group home for girls in the state of Ohio the following year.
+Lighthouse opened the first group home for girls in the state of Ohio in 1971.

 Lighthouse is a leader and pioneer in developing services, some of which are national models of innovation and efficacy.

 - 1969: Lighthouse incorporated as New Life for Girls.

 - 1974: Lighthouse opened the Lighthouse Runaway Shelter, Cincinnati’s first and only runaway shelter.
 Later known as the Youth Crisis Center, it’s now known as Mecum House.

 - 1978: The Youth Development Center opened.
 Originally a group home for boys and girls, the Youth Development Center now provides long-term care for boys.